Seeking rights from the left : gender, sexuality, and the Latin American pink tide

 Contributors: Sonia E. Alvarez, María Constanza Diaz, Rachel Elfenbein, Elisabeth Jay Friedman, Niki Johnson, Victoria Keller, Edurne Larracoechea Bohigas, Amy Lind, Marlise Matos, Shawnna Mullenax, Ana Laura Rodríguez Gustá, Diego Sempol, Constanza Tabbush, Gwynn Thomas, Catalina Trebisacce, Annie Wilkinson

 Women's rights, Latin America, Gay rights, LGBTQ, right, left

 Feminist, Gender, and Sexuality Studies | Latin American Languages and Societies | Latina/o Studies | Lesbian, Gay, Bisexual, and Transgender Studies | Other Feminist, Gender, and Sexuality Studies | Political Science | Women's Studies

 Friedman, Elisabeth Jay, "Seeking rights from the left : gender, sexuality, and the Latin American pink tide" (2019).
-All USF Faculty Authored Books.
-23.
+2019 USF Faculty and Staff Books.
+1.